The Gun Seller: Plot summary

 Lang is placed within a small terrorist group called the Sword of Justice as a Minnesotan named Ricky, officially to gather intelligence and minimize casualties.
 A Dutch politician is seemingly shot dead by Lang in Switzerland as a warm up activity by the Sword of Justice, although it was a set-up and the politician was briefed and was wearing body armour.
 During a brief return to London Lang encounters Sarah and confronts her regarding pictures, provided to him by his friend and handler Solomon, showing Sarah and Barnes together.
 Sarah admits to being a part of the conspiracy, but swears her father's death was never part of the arrangement.

 Lang and Sword of Justice arrive in Casablanca and successfully take control of the American embassy there, holding a number of hostages.
 Barnes, Murdah, Sarah, and a number of other conspirators arrive in Casablanca to direct Lang and ensure the success of the plot.
 Lang covertly leaves the Embassy as directed, but as Murdah is talking to him Lang pulls a gun, slipped to him by Sarah as part of a plan they made in London.
 Lang forces Murdah into the Embassy at gunpoint and handcuffs him to a fire escape on the roof, then orders him to call off the helicopter attack.
 Murdah refuses, certain the attack will not come since he is in the line of fire, but Lang contends the greed of the remaining conspirators will ensure the attack goes as planned.
 Just as Lang predicted, the helicopter attacks, killing one of the terrorists, but before it can make another pass Lang shoots it down with a Javelin missile he smuggled into the embassy earlier.

 Footage of the helicopter's attack and destruction is shown worldwide via news networks covering the siege, ruining any chance of any military investing in the helicopter.
 Lang releases a statement (via the terrorists) to CNN outlining the conspiracy, ensuring that the plot is thwarted.
 The Ministry of Defence flies a tired Lang and Solomon back to England.
 After landing Lang is greeted by Ronnie, who managed to force the Ministry to allow her to ride with him from the airport, and makes it quite clear she is happy to see him.

+An epilogue notes that following its use to shoot down the helicopter, sales of the Javelin rose significantly, ironically meaning that in foiling the plot to promote the helicopter, Lang promoted the Javelin instead.